shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

 Confirm that the campaign details are correct and then click the **Save** button to finish adding the campaign to Xandr.
-The campaign is then added to the list of campaigns on the [explore-campaigns.md](Explore Campaigns) screen.
+The campaign is then added to the list of campaigns on the (explore-campaigns.md)[Explore Campaigns] screen.

 ## Step 14.
 Complete peer approval